jsdx761/Nexus/README.md

 simplify things and added the voice and alerting features I wanted.

-I renamed the app **Nexus** from **Radenso Nexus** to make it clear that it's a fork and not the original app from Radenso.
-Great thanks to Radenso for a nice job with the original codebase by the way!
+I renamed the app **Nexus** from **Radenso Nexus** to make it clear that it's a fork with siginificant changes and not the original app from Radenso.
+Many thanks to Radenso for a nice job with the original codebase by the way!

-**Nexus** is barebones compared to the more sophisticated apps out there like JBV1 or Highway Radar, but does just what I need and I'm hoping others will find it useful as well.
+**Nexus** is barebones compared to the more sophisticated apps out there like JBV1 or Highway Radar, but now does just what I needed and I'm hoping others will find it useful as well.

 The original code from Radenso has been ported to a recent Android SDK and Android 13, refactored and commented to make it easier to work with.
-The implementation of the voice announcements, crowd-sourced reports, and detection of surveillance aircrafts are just a little bit of code on top of the original codebase.
+The implementation of the voice announcements, crowd-sourced alerts, and detection of surveillance aircrafts are just a little bit of code on top of the original codebase.

-Most of the preferences (timers for fetching reports, distance thresholds, speech rate and pitch, various internal settings, test data etc) are defined as constants in Configuration.java and should be easy to adjust if needed.
+Most of the preferences (timers for fetching alerts, distance thresholds, speech rate and pitch, various internal settings, test data etc) are defined as constants in Configuration.java and should be easy to adjust if needed.